JCMT detection of HCN emission from 3I/ATLAS at 2.1 AU: Acknowledgements

 These observations were obtained by the James Clerk Maxwell Telescope, operated by the East Asian Observatory on behalf of Academia Sinica Institute of Astronomy and Astrophysics and the National Astronomical Research Institute of Thailand.
 Additional funding support is provided by the Science and Technology Facilities Council of the United Kingdom and participating universities and organizations in the United Kingdom and Canada.

 Y.-J.K. acknowledges support by the Ministry of Education, Taiwan, ROC.
-I.M.C. thanks the Catholic University of America for travel funding (grant 362414).
 S.B.C, M.A.C., N.X.R. and S.N.M. acknowledge support by the NASA Planetary Science Division Internal Scientist Funding Program through the Fundamental Laboratory Research work package (FLaRe).
 M.A.C. was also supported by the National Science Foundation (grant AST-1614471).
 B.P. is supported by the Fundamental Fund of Thailand Science Research and Innovation (TSRI) through the National Astronomical Research Institute of Thailand (Public Organization) (FFB680072/0269).
 M.Z. is grateful for the support of the National Science Centre (NCN) through Grant "Sonatina 8" No. 2024/52/C/ST9/00110.